 Linux distributions (RedHat, Ubuntu, Debian, CentOS) are recommended for the production setup.
 Windows 7 and above and Mac OS X can be used for the development environment.

-Oro applications are compatible with most web servers with PHP support, but the following configuration is recommended:
+Oro applications are compatible with most web servers with PHP support, but we recommend the following configuration:

 Web server configuration recommendations are well described in Symfony documentation

 Few updates to default PHP configuration settings should be done in php.ini for the web server and CLI:

 If the xdebug is installed (which is not recommended in the production setup):